cisco/cisco-network-puppet-module/README.md

 Determines whether or not the config should be present on the device.
 Valid values are 'present' and 'absent'.

 ##### `description`
 Description of the NVE interface.
-Valid values are string, and keyword 'default'.
+Valid values are string, or keyword 'default'.

 ##### `host_reachability`
 Specify mechanism for host reachability advertisement.
 Valid values are 'evpn', 'flood' or keyword 'default'.